pycontribs/pyrax/docs/pyrax_doc.md

     pip install git+git://github.com/rackspace/pyrax.git

-The difference is that using the GitHub installation method will install the current trunk version, which will have the latest changes, but will also be less stable.
+The difference is that using the GitHub installation method will install the current trunk version, which will have the latest changes, but may also be less stable.

 To upgrade your installation in the future, re-run the same command, but this time add the `--upgrade` option to make sure that pyrax and any dependecies are updated to the newest available version.